line decor

 Start with five large quality potatoes.
 Peel and krinkle cut into large size pieces (cutting the potato into large pieces, they retain more of their moisture, much like a baked potato.)

 Store the uncooked fries in a half gallon pitcher filled with about 5 ounces of malt vinegar and the rest filled with water.
+Allow them to soak from 30 minutes to 24 hours.
+This helps remove excess starch from the potatoes.
 (Palisades did this to store their uncooked fries.
 The vinegar prevent the cut potatoes from turning brown.)

 [TOP OF PAGE]